ajyuan/Monitori/README.md

 **config.json** This file contains variables that allow you to configure the bot easily.
 You can read more about each variable in the configuration section. <br />

 # Configuration
 In order for Monitori to function, it must be provided a bot token.
-Create a .env file with token=<token><br />
+Create a .env file with token="token".
+Config file options:<br />

 * **botid:** This is the Monitori's user id.
 It's used for ignoring bot messages. <br />
 * **admin:** This is the user id of the bot admin.
 Monitori will only accept certain commands if the sender's user ID matches this.